 Weapons and Firearm Charges

 One of the cherished rights of Americans is the right to "keep and bear arms," which is guaranteed by the Second Amendment to the U.S. Constitution, but the amendment also states "the manner of bearing arms may be regulated by law."
+The Miami criminal attorneys at Hubbs law are experienced in cases involving weapons charges.

 Numerous federal and state laws place restrictions on the possession and use of guns and other weapons.
 The unlawful possession or use of a weapon or firearm may result in a criminal charge.